By Elizabeth Perkins

 - Managua and Vicinity

-- León and the Volcanic Lowlands including León and Vicinity, Chinandega and Vicinity, Northwest Coast and Cosigüina Peninsula
+- León and the Volcanic Cordillera including Chinandega, the Northwest Coast and Cosigüina Peninsula

-- Estelí and the Segovias including Estelí and Vicinity, Ocotal and Vicinity, and Somoto
+- Estelí and the Segovias including Estelí, Somoto, and Ocotal

-- The Matagalpa and Jinotega Highlands including The road to Matagalpa, Matagalpa City, East of Matagalpa, Jinotega City, and The Frontier: beyond Jinotega
+- The Matagalpa and Jinotega Highlands including The road to Matagalpa, Matagalpa City, and Jinotega

-- Chontales and the Nicaraguan Cattle Country including Boaco, Juigalpa, and Nueva Guinea
+- Chontales and the Nicaraguan Cattle Country including Boaco and Juigalpa

-- Solentiname and the Río San Juan including San Carlos, The Solentiname Islands, Near San Carlos, and Down the Río San Juan
+- Solentiname and the Río San Juan including San Carlos, The Solentiname Islands, and Down the Río San Juan

-- Bluefields and the Corn Islands including Bluefields and Vicinity, Big Corn Island, and Little Corn Island
+- Bluefields and the Corn Islands including Bluefields, Big Corn Island, and Little Corn Island

-- Puerto Cabezas and the Río Coco including Puerto Cabezas, Waspám and the Río Coco, Siuna and the Mining Triangle
+- Puerto Cabezas and the Río Coco including Bilwi (Puerto Cabezas), Waspám and the Río Coco, and the Mining Triangle

 Resources include a Spanish Phrasebook